GovTechSG/techpass-user-docs/docs/reset-security-verification-for-wog-account.md

 4. After it is removed, go to your Authenticator app on your old mobile phone and remove the existing MFA for your WOG account(SG Govt M365).

+?> If you have lost your old mobile phone, formatted the old phone(factory reset),or unable to authenticate your log in using the old mobile phone, contact your Agency Facility Management(AFM) to remove the MFA configured for your WOG account.

-> **Note**: This removes the MFA settings for the WOG account from the old mobile phone.
+This removes the MFA settings for the WOG account from the old mobile phone.

 5. Select **Authenticator app or Token** and click **Set up Authenticator app**.